Key Points

 Additionally, data are regularly audited at all reporting levels to ensure quality.
 Internal audits are conducted by district health information officers at health facilities where they check immunization registers and other documents for accuracy and quality.

 There are also audits at the provincial and national levels.
 Districts are audited each month, and provinces are audited every three months.
-Every five years, the entire MOH undergoes an external data audit.24 This cascade of audits has fostered accountability in reporting health data among health workers at all levels.
-They understand the expectation to achieve certain coverage levels and that this expectation is grounded in the data audit reports.
+Every five years, the entire MOH undergoes an external data audit.

 Used community-collected data to address inaccurate and outdated census data